Maine man convicted of killing sheriff’s deputy

 - Trial to begin for couple accused in 2017 shooting at UW during Milo Yiannopoulos speech — victim refuses to testify

-- New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 Deputy Attorney General Lisa Marchese told jurors Tuesday that Williams was angry and resentful over his girlfriend’s arrest days earlier and wanted to avoid going to jail himself when he shot Cole at point-blank range.

-“The point is not whether this defendant was acting irrationally,” she said.
-“It’s whether he was acting intentionally or knowingly.”
+She said she’d seek the maximum penalty, life in prison.

-The defense contends Williams’ drug use and lack of sleep left him too impaired to meet the legal standard for intentionally killing Cole.
-Williams shot Cole simply to escape the situation and avoid going to jail, the defense said.
+Defense attorney Verne Paradie, who intends to appeal the verdict, contended Williams’ drug use and lack of sleep left him too impaired to form the intent to kill Cole.
+Williams shot Cole simply to escape the situation and avoid going to jail, and expressed surprise about his actions afterward, he said.

-The defendant was “acting on adrenaline and instinct” when he pulled out his gun, flipped off the safety and fired, said defense attorney Verne Paradie.
+The defendant was “acting on adrenaline and instinct” when he pulled out his gun, flipped off the safety and fired, Paradie told jurors.

 Williams confessed that he “eliminated” the deputy after being beaten and taunted during his arrest several days after the killing, Paradie said.
 He had been hiding in the woods, was emaciated and was suffering from drug withdrawal.